we-are-Joinup/provider-api-doc/source/includes/_signup.md

 Attribute | Description
 --------- | -----------
 token | Token for integrations client to server.
-Ignore if your integration is server to server is_phone_validated | At least that you choose "self validate phone" in <a href="#4-configuration-provider"> configuration provider</a> this will be false is_email_validated | At least that you choose "self validate email" in <a href="#4-configuration-provider"> configuration provider</a> this will be false
+Ignore if your integration is server to server is_phone_validated | At least that you choose "self validate phone" in [configuration provider][config] this will be false is_email_validated | At least that you choose "self validate email" in [configuration provider][config] this will be false